Post

 Execution Result

-Once completed successfully, if the PR has no assignees, it will automatically assign the PR author and comment with a message.
+Once completed successfully, if the PR has no Assignees, it will automatically assign the PR author and comment the message.
 (All actions are performed under the github-actions identity)

 Complete Code: Automation-PullRequest.yml

-This task also has a pre-packaged action available for reuse, refer to: pozil/auto-assign-issue.
+This task also has a pre-packaged Action available for reuse; you can refer to: pozil/auto-assign-issue.

-Automatically count the current number of PRs and how long they have been open every morning at 9 AM, sending notification messages to the Slack workgroup, and automatically closing PRs that have been open for more than 3 months.
+Automatically count the current number of PRs and how long they have been open every morning at 9 AM, sending notification messages to the Slack workgroup, and automatically closing PRs that have been open for over 3 months.

 Result Image

-• The Slack workgroup receives a report automatically every morning
+• Slack workgroup automatically receives reports every morning

 • Automatically closes PRs that have been open for more than 90 days